roemvaar/cs_notes/computer_systems/os.md

 instructions (and maybe some static data), waiting to spring into action.
 It is the operating system that takes these bytes and gets them running, transforming the program into something useful.

+Each process accesses its own private **virtual address space** or address space for short, which the OS somehow maps onto the physical memory of the machine.
+That's why two running programs may be using the "same" address, e.g., 0x20000, but they're completely different spaces in the actual physical memory.

 ## Concurrency